reusestore/theme-fuse-react/src/app/main/components/material-ui/material-ui-examples/menus/menus-pt.md

 ## Change Transition

-Use a different transition altogether.
+Use a different transition.

 {{"demo": "pages/demos/menus/FadeMenu.js"}}

-## Complementary projects
+## Projetos Complementares

 For more advanced use cases you might be able to take advantage of: